 That weekend we took walks to the park, went to the zoo, and generally enjoyed each other's company.
 The weekend itself was OK for me, or at least as OK as I could've hoped for.

-My family booked a trip to Florida and we left on Christmas Day - once again pretending that the holiday didn't exist.
+Wanting to escape Christmas trees, cookie platters, and general merriment, my family booked a trip to Florida and we left on Christmas Day - once again pretending that the holiday didn't exist.
 Our destination selection criteria were:

 - Warm enough to play outside;